rltheory/2024/README.md

 2. Install Jekyll by following the instructions given here (https://jekyllrb.com/docs/installation/)
 3. Navitate to the repository folder and open a terminal inside it
 4. Possibly you'll have to run `bundle install`
-5. Finally, run `bundle exec jekyll serve --config=_config.yml,_config_local.yml`.
+5. Finally, run `bash startlocalservice`.
 Then the website will be available at `http://127.0.0.1:4000/2024/` in the browser (or some link like that; the terminal will specify the link)
 6. If everything looks good, you may push the changes to Github to update the website globally.